t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-# Additional Stuff: Appendices

-When available, include descriptions of contributed appendices that describe objectives and scope of specifications contributed by SDOs or volunteers.

 # IANA Considerations {#IANA}

 This memo includes no request to IANA.

-All drafts are required to have an IANA considerations section (see [Guidelines for Writing an IANA Considerations Section in RFCs](#RFC5226) for a guide).
+All drafts are required to have an IANA considerations section (see [RFC5226] for a guide).
 If the draft does not require IANA to do anything, the section contains an explicit statement that this is the case (as above).
 If there are no requirements for IANA, the section will